Surface Area Calculator

 The derivation of this surface area formula requires integration.
-If you're curious, check out this proof.
+If you're curious, check out this.

 Surface area of a cylinder

 To find out the surface area of a cylinder, you should have two values: the radius (or diameter) of a base and the height of the cylinder.
 The general equation is as usual - base area times height.
 In our case, a circle is a base.

 A = 2πr² + 2πrh

 Where does this formula come from?
 You can write the equation for the surface area of a cylinder as:

 A = A(lateral) + 2 × A(base)

 It's easy to find a base area - we remember the well-known formula for the area of a circle:

-A(base) = π * r².
+A(base) = π × r².
 But what's the shape of the lateral surface area?
 Try to imagine that we "unfold" it.
 Do you recognize it?
 It's a rectangle!
-One side length is a cylinder height and second one is the unfolded circle circumference.
+One side length is a cylinder height, and the second one is the unfolded circle circumference.